 Team Teaching/Guest Teachers

 We are open to offering courses that are team taught.
-However, if you wish to have more than one instructor please include that information with names and credentials beginning in the application phase.
-We need all teachers listed in the catalog and on the website so students can be informed.
+However, if you wish to have more than one instructor please include that information with names and credentials during the application phase.

 How does lunch time work?